jacklh9/StarTrek_BASIC/README.md

 startrek.bat
 ```

-* NOTE: The numbered keys at the bottom of the screen correspond to your keyboard's F1 - F12 function keys.
+* NOTE: The numbered keys at the bottom of the screen correspond to your keyboard's F1 - F10 function keys.
 Some laptops require the use of a "Fn" key in conjunction with the numbered keys on the keyboard.
 YMMV.

-* When done, type F10 to end the game and "exit" at the DOS prompt.
-Live long and prosper!
+* When done, press F10 to end the game and type "exit" at the DOS prompt to quick DOS Box.

+* Live long and prosper!